-Councillors in England should read the information in the note 'LGPS Councillors Pensions (England) Update' for the position from April 2014.
+Councillors in England should read the relevant section of the Councillor pensions page of the LGPS member website for the position from April 2014.

 Councillors in Wales continue to have access to the LGPS from 1 April 2014.

 The booklet is for general use and cannot cover every personal circumstance.
 In the event of any dispute over your pension benefits, the appropriate legislation will prevail.
 This booklet does not confer any contractual or statutory rights and is provided for information purposes only.